ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Owner-Signed Keys

-Although device manufacturers MUST pre-provision devices with easily verified DevID and AK certificates, use of those credentials is not mandatory.
+Although device manufacturers MUST pre-provision devices with easily verified DevID and AK certificates if zero-touch provisioning such as described in {{RFC8572}} is to be supported, use of those credentials is not mandatory.
 IEEE 802.1AR incorporates the idea of an Initial Device ID (IDevID), provisioned by the manufacturer, and a Local Device ID (LDevID) provisioned by the owner of the device.
 RIV and {{Platform-DevID-TPM-2.0}} extends that concept by defining an Initial Attestation Key (IAK) and Local Attestation